Chișinău: Events and festivals

-In popular culture

-The city is the main setting of the 2016 Netflix film Spectral, which takes place in the near future during the fictional Moldovan War.
+Moldova National Wine Day and Wine Festival take place every year in the first weekend of October, in Chișinău.
+The events celebrate the autumn harvest and recognises the country's long history of winemaking, which dates back to at least 3,000 BCE.
+Moldova has been called the wine capital of Europe and its yearly festival is a major cultural and tourist event, and every year the streets are filled with people enjoying food, wine, dance, and music taking over the streets.
+Moldova's most-awarded sommelier Mihai Druta has described Moldovan wine as being about "small producers and family wineries making premium wine.
+And nothing costs more than 100 Euro a bottle."
+The Daily Express in 2019 described the city as "Europe's latest hotspot" in which journalist Maisha Frost praised "its wines, monumental wineries and their epic tasting sessions."

 Media

 The majority of Moldova's media industry is based in Chișinău.
 There are almost 30 FM-radio stations and 10 TV-channels broadcasting in Chișinău.
 The first radio station in Chișinău, Radio Basarabia, was launched by the Romanian Radio Broadcasting Company on 8 October 1939, when the religious service was broadcast on air from the Nativity Cathedral.
 The first TV station in the city, Moldova 1, was launched on 30 April 1958, while Nicolae Lupan was serving as the redactor-in-chief of TeleRadio-Moldova.

 The state national broadcaster in the country is the state-owned Moldova 1, which has its head office in the city.
 The broadcasts of TeleradioMoldova have been criticised by the Independent Journalism Center as showing 'bias' towards the authorities.

 Other TV channels based in Chișinău are Pro TV Chișinău, PRIME, Jurnal TV, Publika TV, CTC, DTV, Euro TV, TV8, etc. In addition to television, most Moldovan radio and newspaper companies have their headquarters in the city.
 Broadcasters include the national radio Vocea Basarabiei, Prime FM, BBC Moldova, Radio Europa Libera, Kiss FM Chișinău, Pro FM Chișinău, Radio 21, Fresh FM, Radio Nova, Russkoye Radio, Hit FM Moldova, and many others.

-The biggest broadcasters are SunTV, StarNet (IPTV), Moldtelecom (IPTV), Satellit and Zebra TV.
-In 2007 SunTV and Zebra launched digital TV cable networks.
+The biggest broadcasters are SunTV, StarNet (IPTV), Moldtelecom (IPTV), Satellit, and Zebra TV.
+In 2007, SunTV and Zebra launched digital TV cable networks.